By Tim Lambert

 In 1756 Britain became embroiled in the Seven Years War (1756-1763) with France.
 In 1759 the British, led by General Wolfe, won a great victory in Quebec.
 That ensured that Canada became a British colony rather than a French one.
 Meanwhile, in 1757 Clive won the battle of Plassey, which ensured that India became British rather than French.

-At the end of the 18th century a group of Evangelical Christians called the Clapham Sect were formed.
+At the end of the 18th century, a group of Evangelical Christians called the Clapham Sect was formed.
 They campaigned for an end to slavery and cruel sports.
 They were later called the Clapham Sect because so many of them lived in Clapham.

 The Industrial Revolution

 In the late 18th century everyday life in Britain was transformed by the industrial revolution.
 Towns, industry, and trade had been growing for centuries but by about 1780 economic growth took off.
 Economic growth was helped by vast improvements in transport.
 In the early and mid-18th century, many turnpike roads were built.
 Local turnpike trusts were formed.
 They maintained a road and charged people to travel on it.
 In the late 18th century a network of canals was built.
 One of the first was built for the Duke of Bridgewater by James Brindley.
 It opened in 1761 from Worsley to Manchester.

 Several technological advances made the revolution possible.
 In 1709 Abraham Darby (1677-1717), who owned an ironworks, began using coke instead of charcoal to melt iron ore.
 (It was a much more efficient fuel).
 Darby and his family kept the new fuel secret for a time but in the late 18th century the practice spread.